 - Reframing environmental justice as a feminist issue

 - Transforming economics and development through a feminist approach

 We welcome interns of all nationalities, especially from the Global South.
+Bangladesh-based applicants fluent in Bengali are particularly encouraged to apply for the period March-June 2022.
 Until the COVID-19 pandemic is under control, all internships will be conducted remotely.
-Interns will receive a small stipend of RM200 per month.

 To apply, please send your resume, cover letter and two or three writing samples to firstname.lastname@example.org, indicating when and for how long you would be available to intern with us.